 Wellington is dominated by its natural landscape - its harbour and hills - in a way that very few other cities are.
 This landscape provides drama and interest, makes the city attractive, and shapes the city's growth.
 The city's special relationship with the water will continue to be protected and enhanced.
 Design guidance and regulations will support building design that is more sensitive to this landscape and existing context - for example, by ensuring that building height and form are sensitive to ridgelines and other natural features, and that relevant view shafts along streets are protected and enhanced.
-The local climate and variability of weather conditions are major parts of the Wellington context.
+The local climate and variability of weather conditions are major part of the Wellington context.
 The streets, buildings and open spaces within the city will need to respond and be resilient to these conditions.

-Create an eco inner-city
+Create an eco inner city

-The city will support sustainable transport choices, by encouraging people to walk, bike, skate, or use public transport - only driving when needed.
+The city will support sustainable transport choices, by encouraging people to walk, bike, skate, drive when needed or use public transport.
 Buildings will also reflect an eco-city ethos, meeting strong environmental standards and providing high levels of comfort for building users while minimising use of energy and water.
-Innovations such as solar energy, rainwater harvesting and green CENTRAL CITY FRAMEWORK OBJECTIVES FOR THE CENTRAL CITY walls and roofs will be supported where practicable.
+Innovations such as solar energy, rainwater harvesting and green walls and roofs will be supported where practicable.
 Some areas of the city may be designated for leading-edge green development.